Glossary of Cigar Terminology

 Vegetable Gum-- A natural vegetable glue used to secure a cap to the head of a parejo shaped cigar, or to secure the wrapper at the head of a figurado.

-Wrapper-- The outer tobacco leaf of a cigar which is wrapped around the bunched filler and binder.
-The wrapper is the most expensive tobacco leaf of a cigar and usually accounts for more than half of a cigar's flavor.
+Wrapper--The outer tobacco leaf of a cigar which is wrapped around the bunched filler and binder.
+The wrapper is the most expensive tobacco leaf of a cigar and usually accounts for about half of a cigar's flavor.

 Share